-HT230 Calvin and Reformed Theology Hannah
+HT230 Calvin and Reformed Theology Hannah A study of the theology of John Calvin,

 A study of the theology of John Calvin, with attention to its formative influence on Reformed theology.
 2 hours.

 HT235 Seminar in the History and Theology of the Reformation The Department